Baikonur Cosmodrome: Baikonur Museum

-Baikonur Cosmodrome has a small museum, next to two small cottages, once residences of the rocket engineer Sergei Korolev and the first cosmonaut, Yuri Gagarin.
+The Baikonur Cosmodrome has a small museum, next to two small cottages, once residences of the rocket engineer Sergei Korolev and the first cosmonaut, Yuri Gagarin.
 Both cottages are part of the museum complex and have been preserved.
-The museum is home to a collection of space artifacts.
-A restored test artifact from the Soviet Buran programme sits next to the museum entrance.
-The vehicle that flew a single orbital test mission in 1988 was destroyed in a hangar collapse in 2002; For a complete list of Buran artifacts, see Buran (spacecraft).
+The museum is home to a collection of space artefacts.
+A restored test article from the Soviet Buran programme sits next to the museum entrance.
+The only completed orbiter, which flew a single orbital test mission in 1988, was destroyed in a hangar collapse in 2002.
+For a complete list of surviving Buran vehicles and artefacts, see Buran programme § List of vehicles.

 The museum also houses photographs related to the cosmodrome's history, including images of all cosmonauts.
 Every crew of every expedition launched from Baikonur leaves behind a signed crew photograph that is displayed behind the glass.

 Baikonur's museum holds many objects related to Gagarin, including the ground control panel from his flight, his uniforms, and soil from his landing site, preserved in a silver container.
 One of the museum rooms also holds an older version of the Soyuz descent capsule.

 In 2021, the Baikonur space complex was named as one of the top 10 tourist destinations in Kazakhstan.

+In 2023, a plan was announced to add the Gagarin's Start launch complex to the museum complex at Baikonur.